Cold emailing can be a thankless task.

 You slave over an email, agonising over every word for hours before finally sending it off, and then?
 Nothing but the chirrup of crickets in the digital wasteland.

-According to MailChimp’s latest figures, average open rates can be as low as 15.22% for certain industries, with click-through rates a gut-wrenching 1.25%.
+According to MailChimp’s latest figures, the average open and click-through rates for email marketing in certain industries can be as low as 15.22% and 1.25% respectively.